Drug Possession Is Still A Serious Crime In South Carolina

 Contact My Office Today

 When you are facing a criminal charge, time is precious.
 Do not hesitate to call my office to consult with me about the situation you are in.
 I will listen and provide you with the context and options you need to make the best choice for your future.
-To schedule a consultation at my Columbia, South Carolina office, serving Charleston and Richland counties, call 803-764-9608 or s end me an email to start the conversation.
+To schedule a consultation at my Charleston, South Carolina office, serving Charleston and Richland counties, call 803-764-9608 or send me an email to start the conversation.